feather-design-system/feather-design-system/docs/Components/Select/README.md

 #### Options Menu Height

 You can configure the options menu height by setting the height style for `.feather-select-options-list`.
-Out of the box the height is configured to allow up to 6 rows before scrolling.
+Out of the box, the height is configured to allow up to 6 rows before scrolling.
 We have provided a mixin for you to easily configure the height of the menu.

 The following example allows `10` items to be displayed before scrolling.